0 Part Course |

 • Assigning responsibility in management

-• The role of Chief Risk Officer
+• The role of the Chief Risk Officer

 • Reporting line practices